About the Collaborative

 The SG&I Innovations Collaborative aligns with many of the objectives set forth in the National Strategy on Gender Equity and Equality, which highlights the importance of ensuring that women are afforded equal opportunities in employment, education and access to health care, as well as closing gender gaps and encouraging innovation and entrepreneurship in science, technology, engineering, mathematics, and medicine (STEMM).
 In addition, the mission and goals align closely with the guiding principles and objectives laid out in the 2019–2023 Trans-NIH Strategic Plan for Women’s Health Research and the 2021–2025 NIH-Wide Strategic Plan, which both speak to the importance of leveraging strategic partnerships, promoting collaboration across the public and private sectors, and developing innovative approaches to advance health equity.

 Sex is a multidimensional biological construct based on anatomy, physiology, genetics, and hormones.
 (These components are sometimes referred to together as “sex traits.”)
 Sex is usually categorized as male or female, but variations occur.
-These variations are described as differences in sex development (DSD) or intersex.
+These variations in sex characteristics are also called intersex conditions.
 Adapted from NASEM, 2022.

 Gender is a multidimensional construct that encompasses gender identity and expression, as well as social and cultural expectations about status, characteristics, and behavior as they are associated with certain sex traits.
 (Adapted from NASEM, 2022.)
 As a social construct, gender is influenced by social, cultural, environmental, and behavioral factors.
 Diversity exists in how individuals and groups express, understand, and experience gender.